French Open, day 1 women’s roundup: Osaka starts with win, qualifier Kalinina knocks out Kerber

-World No 2 Naomi Osaka let her racquet do the talking at the French Open on Sunday when she reached the second round with a 6-4, 7-6 (7/4) victory over Romania’s Patricia Maria Tig.
+World No 2 Naomi Osaka let her racquet do the talking at the French Open on Sunday, maintaining her media boycott but briefly telling a TV interviewer that her clay court game is “a work in progress”.

-Former world No 1 Angelique Kerber was knocked out in the first round, going down 6-2, 6-4 to qualifier Anhelina Kalinina.
+Osaka opened the first day of action at Roland Garros with a 6-4, 7-6 (7/4) victory over Romanian world number 63 Patricia Maria Tig.

+Three-time major winner Angelique Kerber, the German 26th seed, fell at the first hurdle, losing to Ukrainian qualifier Anhelina Kalinina 6-2, 6-4.
+The win was a 14th successive win for the world number 139 Kalinina across all tournaments.

 The 23-year-old Japanese star, a four-time Grand Slam title winner, has refused to carry out media obligations at the tournament, claiming news conferences are detrimental to her mental health.
-However, she did agree to a quick on-court television interview after Sunday’s win.
+She believes traditional post-match inquests are akin to “kicking people when they’re down”.

+French Tennis Federation president Gilles Moretton, however, described Osaka’s move as a “phenomenal error”.

+On Sunday, Osaka only agreed to take part in a cursory on-court television interview but still faces a fine of up to $20,000 for skipping mandatory news conferences.

 “For me, playing on clay is a work in progress,” said the reigning US and Australian Open champion on a sun-kissed Court Philippe Chatrier.